gravitational/teleport/rfd/00xx-kubernetes-access-cluster-discovery.md

 ## What

-Proposes the implementation for Teleport's Kubernetes service to automatically discover and enroll EKS clusters.
+Proposes the implementation of Kubernetes Auto-Discovery for EKS, GKE and AKS clusters.

 ### Related issues